NikhitaK27/speech-1/README.md

-# DRDO-DYSL Speech Recognition
+# Task-1 Speech Recognition

-DRDO-DYSL Speech Recognition is a comprehensive Python project for transcribing audio content accurately.
+Task-1-Speech-Recognition is a comprehensive Python project for transcribing audio content accurately.
 It focuses on utilizing advanced models like Wav2Vec2 for converting spoken language into written text and is designed for ease of use and high accuracy in diverse environments.

 ## Table of Contents